Child and Adolescent Individual Therapy

 Our therapeutic relationship begins with compassionate listening, which lays the groundwork for human connection and allows meaningful change to occur.
 Empathy in the therapeutic relationship allows us the opportunity to develop self-awareness, self-confidence, and healthy coping skills to emerge stronger and healthier in the face of life’s ups and downs.

-I work with clients, primarily older adolescents and adults, who are struggling with major life transitions, depression, and anxiety, as well as clients who are simply feeling stuck or find themself in need of a place to explore new ways to approach life’s challenges in relationships, school, career, and family life.
-I use an integrative approach to counseling, pulling from several theoretical models including Cognitive Behavioral, Humanistic, and Existentialist to help clients find a path to change that feels right for each individual.
+I work with clients, primarily adults, who are struggling with major life transitions, relationships, dating, depression, and anxiety, as well as clients who are simply feeling stuck or find themself in need of a place to explore ways to align their choices with their values.
+I use an integrative approach to counseling, pulling from several theoretical models including Cognitive Behavioral, Humanistic, Psychodynamic, and Existentialist to help clients find a path to change that feels right for each individual.

 - Master of Education and Counseling, University of Minnesota, Counseling and Student Personnel Psychology Program